Intransitive verbs, does that ring a bell?

-If, on the other hand, the predicate of a sentence contains a verb and some other words or phrases which are necessary for the sentence’s meaning, that verb is an incomplete predicate.
+If, on the other hand, the predicate of a sentence contains a verb and some other words or phrases that are necessary for the sentence’s meaning, that verb is an incomplete predicate.

 Obscure terminology aside, the two are pretty easy to tell apart.

 Again, the phrase “complete and incomplete predication” refers only to the verb because a sentence must always have a complete predicate in some form or another to be a complete sentence.